 Check out our Abortion Onscreen Database to search through the history of abortion plotlines in film and on television.

 Each year, we analyze and report on television portrayals of abortion.
 Our most recent reports include:

 To date, our Onscreen program has:

-- completed a census of all fictional American television shows and films, from early silent films in 1916 to the present, and identified the dramatic overrepresentation of abortion mortality in onscreen depictions (view our abortion on film and TV infographic).
+- Completed a census of all fictional American television shows and films, from early silent films in 1916 to the present, and identified the dramatic overrepresentation of abortion mortality in onscreen depictions (view our abortion on film and TV infographic).

 - Analyzed characters seeking and obtaining abortion on television, finding evidence that these characters are, in aggregate, younger, whiter, of high socioeconomic status, and less likely to be parenting than their real life counterparts (view our infographic on abortion patients on TV).

-- Analyzed the onscreen portrayals of abortion providers (view our abortion provision on TV infographic) and examined how abortion access and barriers to abortion care are depicted on television (findings forthcoming).
+- Analyzed the onscreen portrayals of abortion providers (view our abortion provision on TV infographic) and examined how abortion access and barriers to abortion care are depicted on television (view our abortion barriers infographic).

 - Examined the portrayal of medical complications associated with abortion, finding that television dramatically exaggerates the health risk associated with abortion procedures.